 tablet should restore the most recent backup from the specified

-String Flags to pass to xbstream command during restore.
+The flags to pass to the xbstream command during restore.
 These should be space separated and will be added to the end of the command.
 These need to match the ones used for backup e.g. --compress / --decompress, --encrypt / --decrypt

-String For the xtrabackup backup engine, flags to pass to backup command.
+For the xtrabackup backup engine, flags to pass to the backup command.
 These should be space separated and will be added to the end of the command.

 For the xtrabackup backup engine, required user that xtrabackup will use to connect to the database server.
 This user must have all necessary privileges.
 For details, please refer to xtrabackup documentation.

-String Flags to pass to prepare command.
+Flags to pass to the prepare command.
 These should be space separated and will be added to the end of the command.

 Note that for the Google Cloud Storage plugin, we currently only support

-To determine the proper frequency for creating backups, consider the amount of time that you keep replication logs and allow enough time to investigate and fix problems in the event that a backup operation fails.
+To determine the proper frequency for creating backups, consider the amount of time that you keep replication logs (see the binlog_expire_logs variables) and allow enough time to investigate and fix problems in the event that a backup operation fails.

 For example, suppose you typically keep four days of replication logs and you create daily backups.
 In that case, even if a backup fails, you have at least a couple of days from the time of the failure to investigate and fix the problem.